 The Cardio People

 Cardio people.
 Those crazy marathoners.
 The triathletes that jump in water at 7 in the morning and bike unfathomable distances.
+The woman in your book club who loves her Peloton.
 The person doing burpees and box jumps in the corner of your gym.
 The jogger in your neighborhood.

 Cardio, short for cardiovascular, exercise means “of, relating to, or involving the heart and blood vessels.”
 When you get your heart rate up above your resting state, this is known as cardiovascular exercise.

-By this definition, weight-lifting technically falls into cardio exercise, but we’ll ignore this caveat for now.
+By this definition, weight-lifting with short reps or heavy loads technically falls into cardio exercise, but we’ll focus on strict cardio exercise for now, like running, cycling, using the elliptical, and walking.

 The cardio people think, well, I need to burn calories to lose weight.
 And cardio burns more calories per hour than weight-lifting because my heart rate is higher for a longer period.
 Therefore, cardio will help me lose weight better than weight-lifting.
 Plus, I won’t get bulky from carrying around big muscles.